 The End – Finalizing One Journey and Beginning the Next

 Timing.
 A legal divorce is finalized when a judge enters a judgment of dissolution.
-Even when the spouses have signed a settlement agreement, a judgment of dissolution cannot be entered until 90 days after the Return Date.
+Even when the spouses have signed a settlement agreement, as a general rule, a judgment of dissolution cannot be entered until 90 days after the Return Date.
 Mediated and collaborative divorces are frequently ready to go to judgment upon the expiration of this mandatory waiting period.
 Litigated cases may take months or years to go to judgment, whether ultimately settled or tried.

 Spouses in the mediation and collaborative processes sometimes choose to delay the entry of judgment although their case has settled and the waiting period has expired to take advantage of preferable tax filing status or extended health insurance coverage, obtain social security benefits or proceed at a time that is best for their child.